-And part of what makes WYC’s sessions so powerful is that they are attended by so many teachers.
-That elevates the collective consciousness.
-WYC is a teaching school mainly because it is attended by lots of teachers who participate in teaching the sessions as they practice.
+We are a teaching school mainly.
+There are lots of teachers in our regular classes but don’t be intimidated.
 The teachers attending WYC’s regular sessions also help train the WYC’s Teacher Training Programs students.
-We’re all part of that process, and Teacher Training Program trainees attend the daily open sessions as part of their enrollment at no extra cost.
-That helps elevate the consciousness of the sessions as well.
+We’re all part of that process, and Teacher Training Program trainees attend the daily open sessions as part of their enrollment for free as well.
+That helps elevate the consciousness of the sessions.
+The only down side is that students may be less committed.
+That’s why we ask everyone who comes into our community be sincerely interested in profound yoga practice.
 But it’s also important that people new to yoga attend WYC’s sessions.
 It gives the teachers-in-training insight into the beginner reality.

 I’m New to Yoga, Can I Attend WYC Classes?